-In Year 11, students will build on their knowledge of the English Literary canon by studying An Inspector Calls, Jekyll and Hyde and a collection of unseen poetry.
+In Year 11, students will build on their knowledge of the English Literary canon by studying An Inspector Calls, Dr Jekyll and Mr Hyde and a collection of unseen poetry.
+They will also study English Language Paper 2.
 In the run up to the exams students will return to revision of their Year 10 English Literature texts as well as both English Language papers.

-Internal Assessment External Assessment Both English Language and assessed through 100% excourse of Years 10 and 11, regular assessments which take at the end of Year 11 if them and to monitor their purpose of the salso a non-examinal Spoken Language.
-This is and is compulsory. camination.
-Over the students will undertake mirror the exams they will n order to best prepare progress.
+Internal Assessment External A ssessment Both English Language and English Literature are assessed through 100% examination.
+Over the course of Years 10 and 11, students will undertake regular assessments which mirror the exams they will take at the end of Year 11 in order to best prepare them and to monitor their progress.
+There is also a non-examination assessment of Spoken Language.
+This is a separate endorsement and is compulsory.
 English Language: Paper 1 - Explorations in cre (50%) Paper 2 - Writers' viewpoints (50%) English Literature: Paper 1 - Shakespeare and (40%) Paper 2 - Modern texts and (60%) s and perspectives the 19th century novel Course Title Exam Board and Specification code Entry Criteria (if applicable) Website GCSE English Language GCSE English Literature AQA 8700 AQA 8702 www.aqa.org.uk